geigea84/Horiseon/README.md

 consolidated search-engine-optimization, online-reputation-management, and social-media-marketing into .content article consolidated img and h2 for s-e-o, o-r-m, and s-m-m into .content img and .content h2 respectively removed redundant color from .content article

+Need to do:
+Adjust hero picture to match layout given on bootcampspot Correct loadout order of CSS elements to correspond with logical layout of HTML structure Continue to comb through CSS file to remove redundancies Add comments to the CSS file
+Get to office hours to learn more about desired product for project grading